GWLab-UML/Outreach/Activities/Worm activity.md

 # Worm activity

 ## Materials:
-●	Worms (clam worms?)
+- Worms (clam worms?)
-●	Salt water of different salinities
+- Salt water of different salinities
-●	Notebooks
+- Notebooks
-●	Tupperware
+- Tupperware
-●	Live oysters (juveniles and adults, keep on ice to transport - but back in tanks after if they’re still alive) ●	Dead oyster shells (there’s some in the -20 freezer, if in unlabeled bag, they’re fine to use) ●	Phone microscopes (and phones to use the scopes)
+- Live oysters (juveniles and adults, keep on ice to transport - but back in tanks after if they’re still alive)
+- Dead oyster shells (there’s some in the -20 freezer, if in unlabeled bag, they’re fine to use)
+- Phone microscopes (and phones to use the scopes)
-●	Worksheets for experiment hypothesis/observations?
+- Worksheets for experiment hypothesis/observations?

 ## Activities:

 ### Behavior experiment I
 1. Prepare 2-3 tupperwares/containers of varying salinities (tap/DI water, ~15psu, ~30psu?)
-    a.
-Talk about salinity - what is the salinity of the ocean?
+    - Talk about salinity - what is the salinity of the ocean?
 Of your drinking water?
 Etc.
-    b.
-Can bring the spectrophotometer to measure salinity?
+    - Can bring the spectrophotometer to measure salinity?
 Or they can just take ur word for it lol, depends on if you think you’ll have extra time
 2. Introduce the worms
-    a.
-Where they came from, what they do
+	- Where they came from, what they do
 3. Hypothesize what the worms will do in the different salinities
 4. Place a worm in one salinity at a time - observe, talk about behavior
 5. Keep going with the remaining salinities - talk about changes in behavior